BoShenNeuro/BoShenNeuro.github.io/README.md

 - __2019 to 2022, Postdoc, New York University__-

-  Neural circuit computation of decision-making, NYU Langone School of Medicine, mentored by Drs.
-Paul Glimcher PhD and Kenway Louie MD PhD.
+  Neural circuit computation of decision-making, NYU Langone School of Medicine, mentored by Paul Glimcher PhD and Kenway Louie MD PhD.

 - __2012 to 2018, PhD degree in Psychology, Peking University__-